mindee/tawazi/README.md

 <!-- ## Limitations:
 Currently there are some limitations in the usage of tawazi that will be overcome in the future.
 1. A DAG can not reuse the same function twice inside the calculation sequence (Will be resolved in the future)
 2. All code inside a dag descriptor function must be either an @op decorated functions calls and arguments passed arguments.
-Otherwise the behavior of the DAG might be unpredictable -->
+Otherwise the behavior of the DAG might be unpredictable
+3. Because the main function serves only for the purpose of describing the dependencies, the code that it executes only contain the dependencies.
+Hence when debugging your doce, it will be impossible to view the data movement inside this function.
+However, you can debug code inside of a node.
+-->